xerolinux/XeroSite/content/posts/xerolinux-explained.md

 But I had to change something in order for it to survive.
 That's when I found [**ArchCraft**](https://archcraft.io/premium.html), an amazing *Arch-Based* Distro who whas charging for so called *Premium Versions* of his Distro, which gave me the idea of putting **XeroLinux** behind a *Donation Wall*, where you donate for my time not the ISO.
 The code is, and forever will be available free of charge for you to fork and do with it as you please on [**Github**](https://github.com/XeroLinuxDev/xero-build).

 Now before you say it, I will, "*But it's not the same !*".
 I do agree it's not the same thing, but hear me out, while he offers *Free* versions for everyone to test the grounds, in reality it's a great **Marketing Strategy** on his part.
 See, every product has a sort of a Free *Demo* which is used as a so called *Hook*.
-What does that mean ?
-Well, this is called a *Hook* simply because it's used to hook you into buying the full or a more *premium* version of said product.
+It's called a *Hook* simply because it's used to hook you into buying the full or a more *premium* version of said product.

 While **XeroLinux** doesn't use the same Strategy, simply because it's too risky, it does offer other ways to achieve similar but not exact results via various [**Scripts**](https://xerolinux.xyz/scripts/) available totally for free.
 What do I mean by *Too Risky* you ask ?
 Lemme explain that then.

 If I offered a free version of the Distro, people would stick to it and avoid any other paid version.
 There's no way to created a *limited* version either.
-I have been part of the Linux community long enough to know that most it likes to think that the word *Free* in the *Free Open Source* sentence means free beer which is a huge misconception.
+I have been part of the Linux community long enough to know that most  like to think that the word *Free* in the *Free Open Source* sentence means free beer which is a huge misconception.
 It just means *Freedom* to do with as you please.

 That's why almost no one pays for such projects and we get attacked for charging for them.
 This has to stop !